22-Page Dental Template Customisation in 183 Days — White-Label for a US Marketing Agency

 4. Post-launch URL restructure, contained.
 The URL structure change — tracked across four Redmine tasks in December 2025 and January 2026 — required modifying page slugs on the live WP Engine environment, updating all internal navigation to match, and verifying the full site’s link map on each QA pass.
 The three post-launch QA rounds confirmed that the new URL structure was consistent across the homepage navigation, footer links, in-page CTAs, and blog cross-links before the final close.

 5. Customisation without drift.
-Every change we made to the branded template — including the post-launch URL amendments — was applied within the per-client override scope.
-The agency’s shared template components were not modified at any point in the engagement, including during the post-launch work.
+We applied every change we made to the branded template — including the post-launch URL amendments — within the per-client override scope.
+We never modified the agency’s shared template components at any point in the engagement, including during the post-launch work.

 6. Cross-device verification.
 Customisations and the post-launch URL changes were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports throughout the engagement.

 The post-launch URL restructure ran three QA rounds across December 2025 and January 2026 — each one verifying that the slug change from /service/ to /services/ had propagated to navigation, footer links, in-page CTAs, and blog cross-references on the live site before the engagement could close.
-That discipline held the same standard in post-launch maintenance as in the initial build: nothing shipped until the link map was clean.
+We held post-launch maintenance to the same standard as the initial build: nothing shipped until the link map was clean.

 Operational Integrity at handoff

-The pre-handoff QA checklist for this engagement included a dedicated trailing-slash uniformity pass across all 22 URLs — and when a post-launch category rename changed /service/ to /services/, the slug change surfaced broken internal links across the site (Redmine #1239: «many links to /service/ now became 404»), which the URL-restructure QA rounds resolved before the engagement closed.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The pre-handoff QA checklist for this engagement included a dedicated trailing-slash uniformity pass across all 22 URLs — and when a post-launch category rename changed /service/ to /services/, the slug change surfaced broken internal links across the site, which the URL-restructure QA rounds resolved before the engagement closed.
+Pre-handoff QA ran through Site Checker — see our QA approach for the categories and the requirement that every check pass before a page could ship.
+Once handed off, the agency checked the build its own way, and we worked the items it filed down to sign-off.

 Results

-The outcome, restated plainly: the agency’s Figma was implemented against their branded template across 22 pages and 11 templates, sustained through a 324+ item QA backlog and a post-launch URL restructure, over 183 calendar days, inside the 69-hour estimate.
+Plainly put: we implemented the agency’s Figma against their branded template across 22 pages and 11 templates, sustained through a 324+ item QA backlog and a post-launch URL restructure, over 183 calendar days, inside the 69-hour estimate.

 Process